1937 in the Spanish Civil War: January–March

 The Guadalajara battle ends, the rout stops short of the bases from which the Nationalist attack started.
 The Italians admit the loss of 650 killed, 1,994 wounded and some 500 prisoners, plus 90 vehicles and 25 guns.
 During the retreat of the Nationalists, the Republicans capture large stocks of equipment, and a mass of documentary evidence about the Italian intervention in Spain.
-The government is hoping to lay this evidence before the Nonintervention committee.
+The government is hoping to lay this evidence before the Non-Intervention committee.
 The so-called "London Committee" will declare itself incompetent to receive this evidence from any source not represented in the Committee itself.
 Thereupon the Spanish Foreign Minister, Alvarez del Vayo, will exhibit the documents before the League of Nations Assembly in Geneva.

 Ernest Hemingway is reporting for United States newspapers from the battle and the war.
 He collected US$40,000 in the US to buy ambulances for the Republic.
 U.S. public opinion tends strongly in favor of the Republic, but right-wing and anti-Communist forces in the government control U.S. foreign policy.